Drawing Fib Retracement Areas on Upwards and Downwards Trend

 5-6: Moves up

-Since we can spot where a retracement starts on a chart, how do we know where it will get to?
+Since we can identify where a retracement starts on a chart, how do we know where it will get to?

 The answer is we use Fibonacci retracement indicator.